echolox/smartbcr2k/README.md

 ## Installation

-You will need **Python 3.5+** and install the packages listed in `reqs.txt` by using `pip install reqs.txt`.
+You will need **Python 3.5+** and install the packages listed in `reqs.txt` by using `pip install -r reqs.txt`.
 It is advisable to create a virtualenvironment for this.

 Apart from that you will need some software that provides you with virtual midi cables:
 - **[Win]** [loopMidi](https://www.tobias-erichsen.de/software/loopmidi.html) (free for private, non-commercial use)